 ACT-CV - Computer Vision for Cognitive Modeling

-This package is intended to create an easy to use interface between a video source and a cognitive modeling tool.
+This package is intended to create an easy to use connection between arbitrary graphical user interfaces and a cognitive modeling tool.

 Overview